Browser Bro

 Browser Array Targeting

 You can target specific browsers in the Browser Bro Array by prefixing your command with the number.
-If no number is specified, the command executes in the Scripting Output Browser.
+If no number is specified, the command executes in the Scripting Output Browser.// Execute in browser instance 1

 1|Click|ID|submitButton